 In homes with central HVAC (heating, ventilation, and air conditioning) systems, properly maintained in-system or in-duct filters should remove many of the spores present.
 Nonetheless, many occurances are known where the HVAC system itself served as an amplification and dissemination site for spores.
 In

 these cases mold has been found growing on air filters as well as in the ducts.
 This can often be prevented by routine maintenance.
 Mold growth in the home is often noticeable – it may be visible and often produces a musty odor.
-If you suspect mold in your home, you should get preliminary air quality testing done.
+If you suspect mold in your home, you should get preliminary air quality and mold testing done.

 Expert Mold Test